SeerBlazeJ/task-manager-axum/README.md

 ### Goals

 #### Short Term
-- [ ] Integrate Tauri and its functionalities
 - [ ] Enhance UI and funcitonalities for modifying static schedules
 - [ ] Add suuoprt of file uploads for tasks, routines and events too ( When functionality is created )
 - [ ] Add support for events